 “This extends to using additives: it is easy to omit one, but that leaves the preservation much more open to chance.
 Look for a dual-purpose additive: one that not only controls heating but also improves fermentation.”

-As an example, Mr Smith says Ecocool applies two strains of beneficial bacteria – one shown to produce a rapid fermentation, and one that inhibits yeasts and moulds.
-He says it has been shown to reduce dry matter losses and also significantly delay heating of maize silage, and grass too.
+As an example, Ecocool applies two strains of beneficial bacteria – one shown to produce a rapid fermentation, and one that inhibits yeasts and moulds.
+It has been shown to reduce dry matter losses and also significantly delay heating of maize silage, and grass too.

 To squeeze air out, you need to consolidate to a density of 700 kg of fresh maize per cubic metre.
 To achieve this, fill in horizontal layers a maximum of 15 cm deep.
 A second machine consolidating the clamp is vital to achieve this consistently.

 After all this good work of excluding air from the clamp, don’t let it back in again.
 As well as a top sheet to cover the whole clamp, good quality side sheets all the way to the floor and coming up to give a 1-2 metre overlap on top of a cling film-type sheet on top of the silage are essential for success.

 There is no single step to good maize preservation,” says Mr Smith.
 “It needs a multi-step approach.